A single copy of this article may be reprinted for personal, noncommercial use only.

-See your doctor if you're having signs or symptoms of frontal lobe seizure.
-Call 911 or emergency medical help if someone you know has a seizure that lasts more than five minutes.
+See your doctor if you're having signs or symptoms of a seizure.
+Call 911 or call for emergency medical help if you observe someone having a seizure that lasts more than five minutes.

 CLICK TO ENLARGE

-Frontal lobe seizures can result from abnormalities — such as tumors, vascular malformations or traumatic injuries — in the brain's frontal lobes.
+Frontal lobe seizures can result from abnormalities — such as tumors, stroke, infection, or traumatic injuries — in the brain's frontal lobes.
 An abnormal gene causes a rare inherited disorder called autosomal dominant nocturnal frontal lobe epilepsy.
 If one of your parents has this form of frontal lobe epilepsy, you have a 50 percent chance of inheriting the gene and developing the disease yourself.

 In most cases, however, the cause of frontal lobe epilepsy remains unknown.

-The motions that occur during frontal lobe seizures sometimes result in injuries to the people experiencing the seizures.
+- Injury.
+The motions that occur during frontal lobe seizures sometimes result in injury to the person experiencing the seizure.

 Preparing for your appointment

 You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a neurologist.